AJohnstone2007/referenceLanguageCorpora/README.md

 You may also find the following pages useful.

+* There is a large curated collection of 'official' language grammars at https://slebok.github.io/zoo/ (not owned or maintained by us)

 * Our research papers at https://pure.royalholloway.ac.uk/en/persons/adrian-johnstone/publications

-* There is a large curated collection of 'official' language grammars at https://slebok.github.io/zoo/

 * Our production tool Ambiguity Retained Translation (ART) at https://github.com/AJohnstone2007/ART